 Steinkeller, P. 1988: The Date of Gudea and His Dynasty.
 Journal of Cuneiform Studies 40, 47–53.

-Journal without volume number:
+Journal article in a journal without volume numbering:

 Charpin, D. 2005: Samsu-ditana était bien le fils d’Ammi-ṣaduqa.
 Nouvelles Assyriologiques Brèves et Utilitaires 2005, 37–38 (No. 36).